 Mary Beard

-Mary Beard is a professor of classics at Cambridge and a fellow of Newnham College.
+Mary Beard is a classicist who has been associated with Newnham College, Cambridge on and off for the last fifty years.
 She is the author of SPQR, Pompeii: The Life of a Roman Town and Laughter in Ancient Rome: On Joking, Tickling and Cracking Up.
 Her LRB Winter Lectures on ‘Women in Power’ and ‘The Public Voice of Women’ were published as a book in 2018.
+Her most recent book is Emperor of Rome.

 From Swindon to Swindon